khaleel-git/DevOPS/k8s/README.md

 ### kube-scheduler

 The kube-scheduler determines which pod goes to which node in the Kubernetes cluster.
-The kube-scheduler determines which pod goes to which node in the Kubernetes cluster.

 #### Key Responsibilities:
 - Evaluates resource requirements of pods.